spotandjake/Grain-Wasm/README.md

 ## Design Notes

 An odd thing you may notice about the parser is that it is implemented in two stages one stage to parse the file into section and one stage to parse the data out of each respective section this design decision was made to allow for more speed and flexibility, there are a lot of jobs such as parsing the import section that are not needed for every program the layout of the parser allows the user to skip these sections if they are not needed.
+While this makes the worst case slightly slower it makes the best case much faster.

 ## Parsing Support
 Currently we support most of the wasm spec, along with the tail call spec, As we do not have tests not of this has been fully tested yet thought.
+# Supported Proposals
++ [x] MVP
++ [x] Tail Call
++ [x] Bulk Memory
++ [ ] Other Proposals

 ## Builder Support
-Building wasm has not yet been implemented but is a planned feature.
+Building support is a work in progress but is a pretty large undertaking the builder will not handle optimizations it will just consume the ir and compile it into a wasm module.

 ## Other TODO's

 * Generate a parser from and builder from the spec
 * Add tests for all features.
 * Name Section Parsing
+* Build Verifier Module
+* Build Optimizer Module
+* Build A Searchable API, so we can support type mapping and provide a more workable interface rather than just a simple ir.